mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 I have a demo to show exactly how this can happen.
 Let’s go back to the simulator, and this time let’s go into the “Location Demo”.

-What we will find is a very simple feature that shows a map that by default is zoomed in on the New York City area.
-There’s also a button in the bottom right that when tapped is going to ask for location permissions, and if you grant permission then we refocus the map on your current location.

-Pretty simple, and the code is quite simple too.
-We have an `ObservableObject` so that we can create a location manager and set up a delegate.
-When the location button is tapped we check the current authorization status, and if authorized we request location, and otherwise we request authorization.
-Further, when authorization is granted we then request the user’s location.
-And finally, when a location update is delivered to the delegate we mutate the current `coordinateRegion`.
-It’s pretty straightforward stuff.

-But let’s try running it in the preview.
-Well, the map does show with NYC centered, but tapping on the location button does nothing.
-No authorization prompt comes up and the map does not re-focus anywhere.

-This is happening because location authorization simply does not work in previews.
-No alert can be shown, therefore we can’t grant location permissions, therefore we are never given an updated location from Core Location, and therefore the map does not refocus.

-This preview is basically inert.
-Now you may be thinking: “well, at least this screen shows and we can iterate on its design.”
-Well, yes that is true, we can certainly make tweaks here, such as the button size, and we do see it immediately update.

-But there is a whole world of logic and behavior in this feature beyond just this static map.
-What if we had some interesting behavior we wanted to iterate on for when location permissions are granted or denied.
-We can not get access to any of that in the preview, and instead have to load up the full app in the simulator, navigate to the feature, and _then_ see how our feature behaves.
-Further, if you wanted to test the exact situation of _granting_ permission or _denying_ permission, then you would have to fully delete the application between each run.
-Once you have granted or denied location permission there is no way to get iOS to ask you again.
+* Run location demo in simulator to show how it mostly works just fine
+* Walk through code to show it is reasonable
+* Show that feature does not work well in preview
+* Core Location just doesn't work in previews
+* Can't show authorization alert
+* So we are stuck previewing only very basic functionality in the view
+* Can't see how the feature reacts to the location manager
+* We are forced to run on simulator
+* But even that isn't ideal since once you grant permission you can't un-grant it to get the authorization alert again.
+* You have to delete / re-install app

-There are even some dependencies that don’t even work in _simulators_.
+There are even some dependencies that don’t work in _simulators_.
 For example, Core Motion has some interesting APIs for reading accelerometer and gyroscope events from the device, but none of that works in the simulator.
 You have no choice but to actually run the app on your device if you want to play around with that behavior.

 We are again seeing that by not controlling our dependencies we are allowing them to control us.
 We simply are not able to use Xcode previews if we use certain frameworks directly in our code.